 WHAT MAKES THE SPECIAL OLYMPICS SPECIAL

-Carolyn Vierra may not look like your typical athlete.
-But through Special Olympics, she has hit the basketball court, the gymnastics floor and more, racking up 80 medals along the way.
+Carolyn Vierra is not your typical athlete.
+Through Special Olympics, she has racked up 80 medals on the basketball court, gymnastics floor and more.
 As the organization celebrates 50 years of inclusion and empowerment, Vierra will share what participating has meant for her.

 GET READY TO PLAY SOME AIR BATON

 Next week marks the start of the San Luis Obispo Symphony‘s new season, the second under Maestro Andrew Sewell and one that spans Brahms and Beethoven, Spanish guitar, American masters and Big Sur inspirations.
 A symphony trio will give us a taste of the season to come.